bebatut-research/bebatut-research.github.io/talks.md

 # Talks

-Most of my talks are available on [Slideshare](http://fr.slideshare.net/bebatut).
+Most of my talks are available on [Slideshare](http://fr.slideshare.net/bebatut) and the sources on [GitHub](https://github.com/bebatut-slides)

 ---